Want the perfect workout program?Take Quiz

 Lower Trapezius: The traps are a large triangular muscle in the upper back that stretches from the base of the skull to the lower thoracic vertebrae of the spine and laterally to the spine of the scapula.
 Retracting the scapula is the main function of the traps.
 The lower lat muscle fibers assist in depressing the scapular which is the opposite movement of shoulder shrugs.

 Rhomboids: This back muscle found in the middle of the upper back between the shoulder blades is vitally important in providing stability to the shoulder girdle and with arm movements.
-They help to pull the scapula back during a pull up.
+The rhomboids help to pull the scapula back during a pull up.

 Levator scapulae: This long slender muscle starts at the top of the spine and runs down the sides of the neck to the scapula.
-The main function is to elevate the scapulae.
+The main function of the levator scapulae is to elevate the scapulae.

 Pectoralis Major/Minor: These muscles that form the chest primarily help with pushing or pressing movements.
 However, when performing pull ups the pecs help to assist the lats as you pull up towards the bar.